linagora/openpaas-esn/doc/feature_flipping.md

 # Feature flipping

 OpenPaas supports features flipping.
-Currently by editing a Mongo document in the database directly.
-The list of features is per-domain and resides in the `configurations` collection.
+The list of features is per-domain and resides in the `configurations` MongoDB collection.

 ## Document structure

-The document has the following structure:
+The document is structured based on modules level which the `module_name` can defined as `core` to designate the configurations for OpenPaaS core project.
+In other cases, it can be defined for any external modules (f.i `linagora.esn.unifiedinbox`, `linagora.esn.calendar`,...)

 ```
 {